BY COLLEEN FITZPATRICK

 Some people say that horses walk into your life for a reason.
 But Miss Moppet doesn’t walk, she struts.
 A sashay perhaps.
 She came strutting, sashaying, and quite literally, waddling, into the lives of the Drifter’s Hearts of Hope (DHOH) volunteers in late 2018.

-She came from a kill pen, and was rescued hours before she was going to ship to slaughter.
-When she arrived at the rescue facility, she had a USDA sticker in her mane when she arrived at our facility.
-In late 2018, DHOH became partners with the Right Horse Initiative and no longer rescues horses from kill pens, and Miss Moppet was one of the last pulled.
+Miss Moppet came out of a kill pen, and was rescued hours before she was going to ship to slaughter.
+When she arrived at the rescue facility, she had a USDA sticker in her mane.
+In 2018, DHOH became a partner in the Right Horse Initiative and began putting an even greater emphasis on the circumvention of the slaughter pipeline, through taking in horses via our Annie Project, owner surrender program, and auction interception.

 Waddling isn’t her most common gait, but nonetheless she waddled around our facility, heavily pregnant with a baby that came to be known as Timmy Tiptoes.
 At just two years old herself, she gave birth to a colt just days after being rescued from a terrible fate.